 But what really took our breaths away is the Basel riverfront, beautiful river Rhine and all the ways you can enjoy it.
 The river is lined with beautiful old buildings and pedestrian streets with restaurants and cafes where you can enjoy rays of sunshine and the sounds of this mighty river.
 One part of the pedestrian area is lined with trees that make amazing shades in hot summer days.

-There are five bridges crossing the Rhine river in Basel but one of them is a quite significant landmark.
+Five bridges are crossing the Rhine river in Basel but one of them is a quite significant landmark.
 The Middle Bridge of Basel (Mittlere Brücke) is the oldest bridge over the Rhine, connecting the medieval parts of Grossbasel (greater Basel) and Kleinbasel (smaller Basel).
 Actually, it was rebuilt on the site of the bridge built in the 13th century, but it looks very medieval.
-There is the even the copy of the original wooden bridge chapel, the Käppelijoch, where convicted criminals were executed.
+There is even a copy of the original wooden bridge chapel, the Käppelijoch, where convicted criminals were executed.

 The Middle Bridge of Basel